2 Ways to “Hack” Leadership Development, Silicon Valley-Style

 The goal of ACD is to help young leaders develop faster, learn continuously on the job, and increase their skills and knowledge while also developing more sophisticated, agile mindsets.

-- Make solutions for time-poor leaders
+- Design solutions for time-poor leaders.

-- Create a low-stress, high-energy culture
+- Create a low-stress, high-energy culture.

 Technology leaders won’t take part in leadership development if it’s not connected to their work.
 And the time that traditional development programs take is unworkable.

 The solution?
 “Snackable” learning that’s easy to schedule and connects to a leader’s current needs.
 Some companies use an app called Adeption.
 Users can select a specific challenge, such as “resistance to change.”
-The app shows what other leaders have done in response, and what their outcomes were.
+The app shows what other leaders have done in response and what their outcomes were.
 It also points the user toward related research and resources.

 Finally, to make leadership development attractive, consider finding creative ways to connect it to key company priorities.
 One company struggled to get senior leaders to participate, even with the CEO’s encouragement.
-But when the learning & development team invited customers to the sessions, senior leaders were excited to attend because it gave them an opportunity to spend time with and learn from their customers — an activity that aligned closely with their roles and the company’s customer-centric culture.
+But when the Learning & Development team invited customers to the sessions, senior leaders were excited to attend because it gave them an opportunity to spend time with and learn from their customers — an activity that aligned closely with their roles and the company’s customer-centric culture.

 Technology companies often operate in markets that change quickly and unpredictably.
 New competitors enter, sometimes new products and services are untested; pressure to grow revenue quickly is high.

 Add to this that many technology leaders are promoted into their roles at young ages — in their 20s or 30s — and you have a perfect recipe for high stress.
-Their peers in other industries might be 20 years older than them, and have had more time to develop coping skills and build resilience.
+Their peers in other industries might be 20 years older than them and have had more time to develop coping skills and build resilience.